 - Flu-like symptoms, nausea/vomiting, temperature of 101.5 degrees or higher, severe chills; foul odor, redness, or increased tenderness or drainage from the incision.
 These are signs of a possible infection.
 You may need to report to an Emergency Room. - Hot tender area or unusually large amounts of swelling in either calf or other area of the leg; chest pain, shortness of breath or coughing up blood.
-These are signs of a possible blood clot and you may need to report to an Emergency Room or call an ambulance. - For urgent problems that occur during office hours (office hours, Monday -- Friday, 8:00 am to 5:00 pm), call Dr. Patel's office directly (630) 920-2350 or report to an emergency room.
+These are signs of a possible blood clot and you may need to report to an Emergency Room or call an ambulance. - Progressively worsening pain unresponsive to pain medication, blue toes, and persistent numbness and tingling in your toes may indicate Compartment Syndrome.
+Loosen any dressing, elevate the extremity and call the office, if during normal business hours or go to the nearest emergency room. - For urgent problems that occur during office hours (office hours, Monday Friday, 8:00 am to 5:00 pm), call Dr. Patel's office directly (630) 920-2350 or report to an emergency room.
 After hours, call (630) 920-2350 or report to an emergency room.